James Culleton

 James Culleton is a Canadian contemporary multimedia artist and designer based in Saint Boniface, a city ward of Winnipeg, Manitoba.
 He specializes in blind-contour drawing and sculpture, and his work has been exhibited across Canada and into the United States.

 Education

 Culleton received a BFA (Honours) from the University of Manitoba in 1999.
 His teachers included Diana Thorneycroft and Diane Whitehouse, among others.

 Work

-Culleton produces mural and chalkboard art, oil and acrylic on canvas and blind contour drawings in pencil and ink, as well as water-jet steel sculpture and multi-media installations.
-As a designer, Culleton has designed large furniture pieces for EQ3, The Pinnacle Seating Studio, and Palliser Furniture.
-He has also recorded five albums as a roots-based singer-songwriter, released two volumes of themed line drawings, and is active as a public speaker, writer, teacher, and arts supporter.
+Culleton produces mural art, oils and acrylics on canvas, blind contour drawings in ink and watercolor, as well as steel sculpture and multi-media installations.
+As a furniture designer, Culleton has created large furniture pieces for Lazyboy, American Leather, Palliser Furniture, Jaymar, EQ3, and The Pinnacle Seating Studio..
+He has also recorded twelve albums as a roots-based singer-songwriter, released two volumes of themed line drawings, and is active as a public speaker, writer, and teacher.